How To Reheat a Casserole Without Drying it Out

 5. Let the Casserole Sit

-After you take it out of the oven (make sure you use No products found.), let the casserole sit for a little bit before you eat it.
+After you take it out of the oven (make sure you use oven mitts), let the casserole sit for a little bit before you eat it.

 You don’t want to serve flaming hot leftovers to your loved ones!